NREL/gdx-pandas/README.md

 gdx = gdxpds.to_gdx(dataframes, gdx_file)
 ```

-Note that providing a gdx_file is optional, and the returned gdx is an object of type [gdxdict.gdxdict](https://github.com/geoffleyland/py-gdx/blob/master/gdxdict.py).
+Note that providing a gdx_file is optional, and the returned gdx is an object of type gdxpds.gdxdict.gdxdict.

+Additional functions include:

+- `gdxpds.list_symbols`
+- `gdxpds.to_dataframe`

 The package also includes command line utilities for converting between GDX and CSV, see